rempakos/NNCV/README.md

 This repository implements a robust semantic segmentation model using **DINOv2** with advanced augmentation techniques for the Cityscapes dataset.
 The model studies robustness and the impact of four augmentation techniques on performance.
 Namely, these are a combination of Fourier-space augmentations, copy-paste, frequency band dropout, and semantic style swapping.

-We compare our approach to a baseline **UNet** model provided by the course instructors, available at the [original repository](https://github.com/TUE-ARIA/NNCV).
+The approach is compared to a baseline **UNet** model provided by the course instructors, available at the [original repository](https://github.com/TUE-ARIA/NNCV).

 ![Model Comparison](comparison.png)